The capital city

 c.
 1830 View the remains of one of the first churches in the Delta region.
 During the Civil War the lead was melted from its original stained glass windows to make mini ball ammunitions.
 Later, the Church fell into ruin.

 Receptions, performances and diverse community educational, and recreational activities.
-Southern Cultural Heritage Complex has facilities for meetings and events like weddings.
+Southern Cultural Heritage Complex has facilities for meetings and events.
+Great venue for weddings including chapel, courtyard and auditorium.

 c.
 1854.
 Used as a hospital to treat wounded Union soldiers after the Battle of Raymond.
 Blood stains remain visible on the floors.
 National Register of Historic Places.